-It is important that we continue to raise the communities understanding and awareness of the drugs being used, their effects, and the harms associated with their misuse and the appropriate and available means for professional support, such as telephone and internet counselling DirectLine and Counselling Online, as well as, effective interventions and treatments, if we are to reduce both demand and minimise harm.
-Given the reluctance of many meth/amphetamine users to attend traditional treatment services, their relatively young age and the patterns of use, it makes sense that 24 hour telephone and internet support services, as well as, technology-based interventions be considered as alternative early intervention priorities.
-Each State/Territory currently has a telephone information service - ready access to these services could be unified through a single national number and can facilitate anti-stigma reporting in the media and promote treatment seeking.

-It is also important, when developing these types of interventions that families and significant others are supported to receive education, support and practical assistance to help them understand the issues, improve their own wellbeing, and continue to provide positive source of support for meth/amphetamine users, this is particularly important, when it comes to preventing the use of meth/amphetamine or related harm, in order to enable them to facilitate contact with appropriate services.
+This requires raising the communities understanding and awareness of the drugs being used, their effects, and the harms associated with their misuse and appropriate and available means for professional support, such as telephone and internet counselling DirectLine and Counselling Online, as well as, effective interventions and treatments.
+A single national 24 hour telephone number/website providing advice and encouraging harm minimisation for individuals is a priority initiative that should be considered urgently and should be linked to the state and territory Alcohol and Drug Information Services.
+It is important, when developing these types of interventions that families and significant others are also supported to receive education, support and practical assistance to help them understand the issues, improve their own wellbeing, and continue to provide positive source of support for meth/amphetamine users, this is particularly important when it comes to preventing the use of meth/amphetamine or related harm in order to enable them to facilitate contact with appropriate services.

-Equally important, is the provision of targeted and relevant harm reduction education and awareness strategies that ensure support is available to individuals who aren't yet ready, or who do not see a need, to use drug treatment, in order that they too do not transition to more harmful use patterns and in turn reduce the demand for drugs.
+Equally important, is the provision of targeted and relevant harm reduction education and awareness strategies that ensure support is available to individuals who aren't yet ready, or who do not see a need, to use drug treatment, in order that they too do not transition to more harmful use patterns.